|Gibson advert from 1972 BB King plays his Gibson ES-355 TDSV - The Man and the Woman|

 A magnificent stereo guitar with bound "f" holes, the ES-355TD-SV offers the accomplished artist an amazing range of sound.
 Tone ranges from a clear treble to a husky bass - with thrilling vibrato and instant response.
 It can be played through a stereo amplifier or two separate amplifiers.
 Special stereo wiring and "Y" cable provide complete separation of tone.

-The 355 was the top of the line 300 series Gibson.
-Although it featured the same basic construction of the Gibson ES335 and Gibson ES345, it was fitted with a vibrato, stereo circuitry and gold-plating throughout.
+The 355 was the top of the line 300-series Gibson.
+Although it featured the same basic construction of the Gibson ES-335TD and Gibson ES-345TD, it was fitted with a vibrato, stereo circuitry and beautifully appointed with gold-plating throughout, block position marker inlays and the famous split diamond headstock inlay.

-It was a popular guitar, associated with Chuck Berry and BB King, though considerably more expensive than other thinline ES guitars.
+It was a popular guitar, first shipping in 1959 (see ES-355TD-SV shipping statistics here), and one largely associated with blues artists, specifically Chuck Berry and BB King.
+It was, though, considerably more expensive than other thinline ES guitars - see the timeline below for pricing changes over the course of production.

 ES-355 TDSV chronology